cs-fullstack-2020-spring/reflection-journal-project-phase-1-bdavis171/README.md

 # Reflections Journal Project - Phase 1 (HTML/CSS/JavaScript)
+#### Please read all instructions.
+You finished really early but you are missing KEY functionality.
+Check out my comments in your JS file
 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 1: Design and Layout, JavaScript Reflection Objects